Proposing Core Curriculum Courses

 Proposing a New Service-Learning Course

-The joint NTC-CPS Service Learning Curriculum Committee reviews all service-learning courses to ensure quality service-learning experiences for students and ethical, collaborative partnerships with community partners.
+The joint NTC-CPS Service Learning Curriculum Committee reviews all service-learning courses to ensure high-quality service-learning experiences for students and ethical, collaborative partnerships with community partners.
 For more information on how to submit a new service-learning course proposal, we invite you to review the Center for Public Service guidelines.

 Proposing a First-Year Seminar Course